isurunuwanthilaka/isurunuwanthilaka.github.io/_posts/2020-04-27-singleton-patterns.md

 </pre>
 <br/>
 <div align='justify'>
 Now singleton is thread safe, but remember synchronization is expensive.
-Therefore we have to first consider whether we really need these behaviors to our application.
+Therefore we have to first consider whether we really need these behaviors to our application.Synchronization can reduce the performance of the application by factor of 100.
+FYI.
 </div>
 <br/>
 <div align='justify'>